scipy-conference/scipy_proceedings/papers/tom_bertalan/tom_bertalan.rst

     u_h = u_{apx} + v_h

-It is also possible to insert a second “post-smoothing” step between the interpolation and the return steps.
+It is also possible to insert a second “post-smoothing” step between the interpolation and the return steps, similar to Equation :ref:`solveforuapx`.

 ..
 Add a diagram showing several different V and W cycles.

 As described in this section, this algorithm is a 2-grid V-cycle, because the high-resolution :math:`\rightarrow` low-resolution :math:`\rightarrow` high-resolution pattern can be visualized as a V shape.
 In our small sample problem, using more grid levels than two actually wasted enough time on grid setup to make the solver converge less quickly.
 However, repeated V-cycles were usually necessary for visually compelling convergence.
-That is, the solution from one V-cycle is used as the initial guess for the fine-grid pre-smoother of the next V-cycle.
+That is, the solution from one V-cycle was used as the initial guess for the fine-grid pre-smoother of the next V-cycle.
 More complicated cycling patterns are also possible, such as W-cycles, or the full-multigrid ("FMG") pattern, which actually starts at the coarse level.
 However, these patterns are not yet addressed by OpenMG.

 ..
 I should probably cite something for both W-cycles and FMG.